panteLx/easynews-plus-plus/README.md

 ### 📝 Release Process

-Create a new version tag and release:
+Bump the version tag, release and publish to npm:

 ```bash
 $ npm run release
 ```

 > [!NOTE]
-> This will only create a new version tag and release on GitHub if the script found fix or feat commits since the latest tag.
+> Enable workflow "docker-publish" to automatically build and publish the docker image to GitHub Container Registry.
+Enable workflow "release" to automatically create a new version tag and release on GitHub.

+### 📦 Workflows

+- `pr.yml`: Lint PR titles
+- `test.yml`: Test if the addon works as expected
+- `release.yml`: Release a new version to GitHub
+- `docker-publish.yml`: Build and publish the docker image to GitHub Container Registry

 ---